Presidency of Ronald Reagan: Immigration

 The 1980s saw the highest rate of immigration to the United States since the 1910s, and the proportion of the foreign-born population reached its highest level since the 1940s.
 Reagan did not make immigration a focus of his administration, but he came to support a package of reforms sponsored by Republican senator Alan Simpson and Democratic congressman Romano Mazzoli, which he signed into law as the Immigration Reform and Control Act in November 1986.
-The act made it illegal to knowingly hire or recruit illegal immigrants, required employers to attest to their employees' immigration status, and granted amnesty to approximately three million illegal immigrants who had entered the United States before January 1, 1982, and had lived in the country continuously.
+The act made it illegal to knowingly hire or recruit undocumented immigrants, required employers to attest to their employees' immigration status, and granted amnesty to approximately three million undocumented immigrants who had entered the United States before January 1, 1982, and had lived in the country continuously.
 The bill was also contained provisions designed to enhance security measures at the Mexico–United States border.
 Upon signing the act at a ceremony held beside the newly refurbished Statue of Liberty, Reagan said, "The legalization provisions in this act will go far to improve the lives of a class of individuals who now must hide in the shadows, without access to many of the benefits of a free and open society.
 Very soon many of these men and women will be able to step into the sunlight and, ultimately, if they choose, they may become Americans."
 The bill was largely unsuccessful at halting illegal immigration, and the population of illegal immigrants rose from 5 million in 1986 to 11.1 million in 2013.